 A Coaching Cue to Help Young Athletes Reach Their Arms Up When Long Jumping

-A few years ago I was coaching a class of young athletes at a school to long jump.
+A few years ago I was coaching long jump to a class of school kids.
 Searching for a way to encourage the kids to stretch their arms up above their heads, I came up with the following:

 I asked the group how many of them had either been to a circus or seen one on TV.
 A number of hands were raised and a few nods were given.
 I then asked how many of them had seen the acrobats swing on the trapeze.
 Again a number of hands went up along with a few nods.
 I told the kids that the next time they jumped, I wanted them to pretend that there was a trapeze hanging above the sand pit.
 Their job was to run in, jump up to grab the” trapeze” and swing on it before landing in the pit.